AbrahamFurlan/110excercize/README.md

-# 110excercize
+# IGME-110 Github Exercise
-Test Directory for 110 git exercise.
+I made this in class to practice git and Guthub.